OkeahDavid/CIFAR-10-CNN-Classifier/README.md

 Test accuracy: 0.6898000240325928

+## Conclusion
+The accuracy of the classifcation of the images is about 68%

 ## Acknowledgments

 - Thanks to the creators of the CIFAR-10 dataset for providing a standard benchmark for image classification.